 The Humanity of Design explores what we lose – and what we must protect – as design becomes increasingly automated.

-We are moving too fast to notice what we’re losing.
+We’re moving too fast to notice what we’re losing.

 And in the process, we rarely pause long enough to ask: What does this feel like on the other side?